herbicus/weather-search-app/README.md

 # Getting started

 This scaffold has two global dependencies: Node and Gulp.
+Uses the Open Weather API .
 To install Node, find the installer here:

 * [Node](https://nodejs.org/)